neeravgg/SimplCord/README.md

 ## Installation Guide

-Both should be installed and make sure Mongodb is running.
+Both should be installed and make sure MongoDB is running.

 ```shell
 git clone https://github.com/koolkishan/chat-app-react-nodejs